 Grggg is also known for her series of ‘Nuku’ paintings, that celebrate the unique point of view of the annual Christian gospel celebrations.The Nuku Pageant is a distinct Cook Islands cultural experience, as traditional Bible stories are adapted and performed live, in true Cook Islands style, with both humour and reverence.
 Humour and laughter are very close to the surface in the Cook Islands.
 Joan states, ‘ Humour in the Cook Islands rarely springs from malice or superiority, but tends to be inclusive and equalising.
 Any subject can be the source, from everyday incidents, to serious subjects such as death, God, the Orometua (local Pastor), good or bad habits.’

-Painting in watercolor and oil, Gragg conveys the easy-going tolerant attitude that defines Cook Islanders.
+In her artwork, Gragg conveys the easy-going manner that defines Cook Islanders.
 Her works not only give evidence of the philosophy of this Pacific Island community, but also serve to record ways of life that universally evolve, often before we have taken the time to appreciate them.
-Joan graduated with a Masters in Art and Design, Auckland University of Technology (AUT) in 2010.

 Patia Te Pere – The Big Deal